Why establish a 24-hour veterinary ER?

 A new facility, a new approach to ER care

 In the early 2000s, when the Ann Arbor Animal Hospital needed a new facility (the business had been in a converted house since the 1930s and was in desperate need of more space and modern facilities), 24-hour emergency care was central to the new building vision.
-A glass-walled intensive care unit with heated cages, oxygen drops, fluid pumps and space for large dogs was positioned alongside the general treatment area so animals could be monitored at all times.
-The operating room was also glassed around the middle part of the wall so the support staff and surgical team could maintain visual contact.
+The design included a glass-walled intensive care unit with heated cages, oxygen drops, fluid pumps and space for large dogs.
+It was positioned alongside the general treatment area so animals could be monitored at all times.
+The operating room was also designed to include glass around the middle part of the wall so the support staff and surgical team could maintain visual contact.
 Holding cages were placed along one wall of the treatment area for animals needing supervision but not in need of ICU space.

 By creating this emergency service, our patients can receive 24-hour care in one location.
 Patient records and medical histories with previous laboratory results, radiographs, responses to therapy, drug allergies, etc. are readily accessible.